fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/4_blocks_and_symbols.md

 If we had reversed the order (i.e. defined the method __after__ `my_proc_4.call`, we would get a `NameError: undefined local variable or method 'd' for main:Object`).
 ### Binding Scope
 The binding is what is in scope when the closure is __created__.
-Any variables that need to be accessed in a proc (or block/ lambda) __must be defined before the proc is created__ (or __passed as an argument__ when the proc is called).
+Any variables that need to be accessed in a proc (or block/lambda) __must be defined before the proc is created__ (or __passed as an argument__ when the proc is called).
 This does not stop the Proc from '*updating*' the state of it's information (e.g. see our previous example with the local variable `name`).
 ```ruby
 # This works, and outputs the values of a and b
 a = 1